Safeguarding Policy

 Allegations Against Staff

-Any report of concern about the behaviour of a member of staff or allegation of abuse against a member of staff must immediately be reported to the Headteacher who will refer to the appropriate LADO.
+Any report of concern about the behaviour of a member of staff or allegation of abuse against a member of staff must immediately be reported to the Headteacher who will refer to the LADO.

 The LADO is the person to whom concerns and allegations about adults who work with children in schools should be reported.